NeighNeighNeigh/Alfred_Spel/README.md

 # Spel
 <img width="128" alt="5DC88347-DD5E-4173-93CE-44E377100A1E" src="https://github.com/user-attachments/assets/ba1b6eda-51a9-44bb-b636-87de2e58b652">

-A nicely integrated spell checker for Alfred
+A nicely integrated local spell checker for Alfred

 To use Spel, select some text and choose 'Spell Check Selection' from Alfreds [Universal Actions](https://www.alfredapp.com/help/features/universal-actions/) menu.
-For each missppelt word, Spel will show a list of replacements.
-If you want to skip a word, pressing the up arrow key will take you to the bottom of the word list, where there is a skip word option.
-When you have gotten through all words, selecting done will replace the selection with your corrected content.
+A list of replacements is shown for each misspelt word.
+If you want to skip a word, the up arrow key will take you to the bottom of the list, revealing the skip word option.
+When you are finished, selecting 'Done' will replace the selected text with the corrected text.

-Alternatively, when invoking Spel from the Universal Actions menu, you can hold the option key and Spel will automatically replace each word with its 'top hit'.
+Alternatively, holding the option key when first running Spel will _automatically_ replace each word with its 'top hit'.
 Use this with caution though.

+## Dependencies
+Spel uses aspell which is available through [homebrew](https://formulae.brew.sh/formula/aspell).

+# To use Spel
+Here is a short guide with screenshots:

 ## Select text
 <img width="752" alt="SCR-20240804-kzor" src="https://github.com/user-attachments/assets/9b3d8e57-601d-4464-bd0e-def825d02f17">